arisarae/the_goal/README.md

     git push pws master
     ```

-15. Modify a `README.md` file in the root directory, fill it with the information needed, and do another git add, commit, push with the commit message `"docs: update README.md - Assignment 5"`
+15. Modify the `README.md` file in the root directory, fill it with the information needed, and do another git add, commit, push with the commit message `"docs: update README.md - Assignment 5"`

+## Assignment 5
+### What is the difference between synchronous request and asynchronous request?

+A synchronous request waits for the server to respond before continuing, so the page freezes or reloads first during the process.
+Meanwhile, asynchronous request allows the page to keep running while waiting for the server’s response, so users can still interact with other parts of the site without interruption.

+### How does AJAX work in Django (request–response flow)?

+AJAX (Asynchronous JavaScript and XML) sends data to the Django server in the background without reloading the page.
+When a user triggers an event such as submitting a form, JavaScript sends an AJAX request to a Django view (often through a URL mapped in urls.py).
+The view processes the data and returns a JSON response.
+JavaScript then updates part of the webpage dynamically using the response without needing full page reload.

+### What are the advantages of using AJAX compared to regular rendering in Django?

+- Since only parts of the page are updated, load time reduced significantly.
+- No full-page reloads making the interactions feel more seamless.
+- Less data is transferred compared to re-rendering entire pages.
+- Ideal for features like live search, chat, or real-time notifications.

+### How do you ensure security when using AJAX for Login and Register features in Django?

+To keep AJAX requests secure, Django uses CSRF tokens for protection against cross-site request forgery.
+All data should be validated on the server side to prevent bypassing security checks.
+Use HTTPS to protect sensitive data like passwords, and ensure proper authentication and permission checks in the Django views.

+### How does AJAX affect user experience (UX) on websites?

+AJAX improves UX by making web apps feel faster and more interactive.
+Users don’t have to wait for full page to reloads after each action, making the site feel more like a modern application.
+For example, typing in a search box can show instant results, or liking a post can update the count immediately without leaving or reloading the page.